spangbur/Automation/README.md

-# Automation
+# ongoing
-Used for lab testing
+Used for ongoing configuration of prod servers